 Is it dangerous?

-Research has shown that electrical injuries from this type of jolt (which spreads out over a smaller area) can often result in the same amount of damage as high-voltage injuries (which spreads out over a larger area).
+Research has shown that electrical injuries from this type of jolt (which spreads out over a smaller area) can often result in the same amount of damage as high-voltage injuries (where the voltage spreads out over a larger area).

 What affects the severity of a low voltage electric shock?